 Prerequisites: Admission to student teaching phase of the teacher education program and concurrent enrollment in SEED 4909.
-Intensive on-campus exploration of the principles of curriculum applied methods. construction, professional collaboration, and evaluation as related to teaching French, German, or Spanish. followed by professional internship application of these principles under the supervision of a qualified departmental instructor.
+Intensive on-campus exploration of the principles of curriculum construction, applied methods, professional collaboration, and evaluation as related to teaching French, German, or Spanish, followed by professional internship application of these principles under the supervision of a qualified departmental instructor.